Teakplantage Indonesien

 The country

 With around 240 million inhabitants, Indonesia is the fourth most populous country in the world.
-The land area is spread over more than 17.000 islands, with beautiful beaches, countless volcanoes and a diverse flora and fauna.
-Half of the population lives on the largest island of Java, where the capital Jakarta is located.
-In addition to Java, Sumatra, Borneo and Sulawesi are important main islands of the state, and Bali is a popular holiday destination.
+The land area is spread over more than 17,000 islands, with beautiful beaches, countless volcanoes and a rich variety of flora and fauna.
+Half of the population lives on the largest island of Java, where the capital Jakarta is also located.
+In addition to Java, Sumatra, Borneo and Sulawesi are important main islands of the state, and Bali is a popular vacation destination.

-Indonesia is still one of the largest areas of rainforest in the world.
+Indonesia is still one of the largest rainforest areas in the world.
 However, the production of palm oil has increased massively in recent years and is increasingly threatening primary forests.
-With an annual production of around 45 million tons, Indonesia is the main growing country for palm oil and covers 2/3 of the world total.
-More than 11 million hectares of land are now required for this.
+With an annual production of around 45 million tons, Indonesia is the main producer of palm oil and accounts for 2/3 of the global total.
+Over 11 million hectares of land are now needed for this.

 Our wood from Indonesia